-The new Community Initiatives Fund which was launched in May 2020 will continue for a further six months.
+The Community Initiatives Fund was launched in May 2020.

-The funding comes from money which has been allocated from items seized from criminals under the Proceeds of Crime Act.
+The funding comes from money seized from criminals under the Proceeds of Crime Act.

 The Police and Crime Commissioner recognises that the lifting of restrictions has eased the impact on everyday activities and social isolation for vulnerable people, but that individuals and communities are still in a recovery stage.
 Grass roots organisations can continue to play a vital role in providing pandemic-recovery related support and provide activity which has a focus on mental health , re-establishing confidence in emerging from lockdown or diversionary activities that are on-line or socially distanced.

 The Commissioner recognises the harms from the pandemic will be disproportionately felt in areas where there is greater levels of economic, social and health inequalities and deprivation.

 The application form now requires your organisation to state if the people who will benefit are within an Impact area.
 Applicants are urged to follow the process map below and contact their relevant Partnership Team.